-The Board's approach to board interlocks is that no more than two Board members may sit on the same public company board.
+The Board's approach to board interlocks is that no more than two Board members may sit on the same private or public company board.
+There are no common memberships on boards of private companies among director nominees.
 Common memberships on boards of public companies among director nominees are set out in the table below.

 Company Director Committee Membership

 Alimentation Couche-Tard Inc. M.F.
 Leroux Audit

 L. Vachon Lead Director

 George Weston Limited G.M.
 Nixon Governance, Human Resource, Nominating and Compensation (Chair)

 C. Wright None

-Royal Bank of Canada M. Bibic Governance Risk

-D.F.
-Denison Governance Risk